 Guideline No. 1 - Before an offer of employment is made, the employer and candidate should make reasonable efforts to identify and evaluate the candidate's existing agreements that may impose obligations that affect the candidate's ability to fulfill the responsibilities of the proposed position with the employer.
 For executives or other sensitive hires, it may be advisable for the candidate to obtain independent legal advice concerning the candidate's continuing obligations under such agreements.

 It is sensible for the hiring employer to understand what limitations the candidate may have working for the company prior to extending an offer.
 Employers should avoid scenarios where they have extended offers and employees have accepted such offers and tendered resignations without disclosure, consideration, or evaluation of the candidate's contractual restrictions and obligations with respect to the former employers' trade secrets.

-In-house counsel or outside counsel should generally be consulted concerning the review of applicable agreements.
-They may evaluate the restrictive covenants to see if they are enforceable.
+In-house counsel or outside counsel should generally be consulted concerning the review of applicable agreements.13 They may evaluate the restrictive covenants to see if they are enforceable.
 If they are, the company should assess to what extent employment is possible notwithstanding the restrictions.
 For example, depending on the restrictions, it may be possible to arrange for engineers to take on a different type of project or to assign sales personnel to operate in a different geographic area or market segment involving different customers.
 C-suite executives may not be able to take on a directly competitive position for a period of time after termination if doing so is likely to result in disclosure of trade secret information.
-If the officer's position is managerial rather than operational, however, it may be possible to tailor an appropriate position.
-Counsel, human resources, and the appropriate businesspeople should work together to identify the contractual obligations and the practical risk and implement safeguards to reduce the risk.
-In some cases, the hiring company may conclude that it is appropriate to work with the employee to challenge particular contractual restrictions.
+Depending upon the candidate's exposure to its current employer's trade secrets, it may be possible to tailor an appropriate position that minimizes the exposure and avoids breaches of the candidate's restrictive covenants.
+Counsel, human resources, and other managers should work together to identify the contractual obligations and the practical risk and implement safeguards to reduce the risk.
+In some cases, the hiring company may conclude that it is appropriate to work with the employee to challenge the former employer on particular contractual restrictions.

 Before extending an offer, companies should take into consideration the specific responsibilities of the position so that potential violations are avoided before employment starts.
 As the interviewing process proceeds, any restrictions the new employer concludes are advisable should, where possible, be communicated to the employee before acceptance of the offer.
-For example, candidates for sales positions should not be told only vaguely about the type of customers to whom they will be selling, only to find out later that they have to reach out to customers prohibited by their obligations to their former employer or that, because they will not be servicing particular customers, their commission-based compensation will be lower than anticipated.
-Ideally, they will have a clear understanding of their assigned territories and clear expectations concerning their activity with regard to accounts they serviced for their former employer.
+For example, candidates for sales positions should not be told only vaguely about the type of customers to whom they will be selling, only to find out later that they have to reach out to customers prohibited by their obligations to their former employer; or that because they will not be servicing particular customers, their commission-based compensation will be lower than anticipated.14 Ideally, they will have a clear understanding of their assigned territories and clear expectations concerning their activity with regard to accounts they serviced for their former employer.
 Neither the new employer nor the new employee should want to be complicit in misappropriation.

 Further, employees should not be asked to move outside their stated job description without first carefully considering the impact of any restrictive covenant.
-In crafting an appropriate role, careful consideration should be given to putting the prospective employee in a position to succeed without unnecessary encumbrance, but at the same time the new employer should be sensitive to the risk of misappropriation.
-Employers who extend offers based upon securing customers of a competitor or
+In crafting an appropriate role, careful consideration should be given to putting the prospective employee in a position to succeed without unnecessary encumbrance, but at the same time the new employer should be sensitive to the risk of misappropriation.15 Employers who extend offers based upon securing customers of a competitor or a competitor's technology put themselves at enhanced risk, particularly if the competitor has a protectable customer list or an enforceable noncompetition or nonsolicitation agreement.